Yanxin-Ye/TASTE/README.md

 Health Records."
 ACM CHIL 2020.
 ```

+# In Memory of Ardavan (Ari) Afshar

+Ari is a good mentor in directing us with this project.
+It is really sad to see a good person not around any more.
+RIP Ari, you will be missed.
+[Kudoboard](https://www.kudoboard.com/boards/7Rxs5p8Q)

 ### Code description

 [Nonnegative matrix factorization (NMF) algorithms based on alternating non-negativity constrained least squares](https://www.cc.gatech.edu/~hpark/nmfsoftware.php) has been imported and translated in [nonnegfac.py](nonnegfac.py).